Welcome to Reception!

 Here is a link to a document from the Department of Education outlining the gradual process of development from 0 – 5 years.
 If you want to have a look and you can see what your child may do at home that links to any specific age boundaries I can then add those details you have noticed at home onto their learning journey in school.

-Our topic this half term is Animals!
+Our topic this term is People who help us!

 – It has been wonderful to hear the children come in to school and tell each other which experiment they have tried at home, so I will add some new ones to the list every so often – there are a few new ones for you to try at the bottom!

 Balancing butterfly – Science Experiment